Terms

 Used for the site-use rules, digital-product framing, and the cross-links into support, refund, delivery, and privacy pages.

-Used for the guide and bundle context, digital-product expectations, and launch-stage commerce framing.
+Used for the guide and bundle context, digital-product expectations, and Commerce and product terms basis.

 Current trust-page architecture